thoth-tech/doubtfire-astro/src/content/docs/backend/tutor_times/design_document.md

 ### 5.1 Aggregation Logic

 - Background job or trigger recalculates `total_tutor_time` in the `units` table whenever:
-  - A session is added, updated, soft-deleted, or restored
+  - A session is added, updated, or soft-deleted
-- Only `completed`, non-deleted sessions are considered

 ---